PostHog/posthog.com/contents/tutorials/chatgpt-analytics.md

 ## Next steps

-We've shown you the basics of creating insights from your product's ChatGPT usage.
-With this, you can uncover important data related to your app.
-Below is an example of product questions you may want to investigate further.
+We've shown you the basics of creating insights from your product's ChatGPT API usage.
+Below are more examples of product questions you may want to investigate:

 - How many of my users are interacting with my LLM features?
 - Are there generation latency spikes?